pehringer/finches/README.md

 ## Key Concepts

-- **Linear Genetic Programming** - A form of genetic programming where programs are represented as linear sequences of instructions.
+- **Linear Genetic Programming** – A form of genetic programming where programs are represented as linear sequences of instructions.
 These programs are evolved through mutation and selection to minimize a fitness function.
+  + Linear, instruction-based programs map closely to hardware operations, enabling fast evaluation.
+  + Well suited for exploring large, rugged search spaces where traditional methods may struggle.

-- **Conditional Execution** - Individual instructions can be conditionally executed based on the results of prior instructions.
+- **Conditional Execution** – Individual instructions can be conditionally executed based on the results of prior instructions.
 This enables branching logic without requiring explicit control flow statements like jumps or branches.
+  - Traditional branch-based control flow is often brittle and prone to breaking under mutation or crossover.
+Conditional execution offers a more robust, more position-independent alternative.
+  - Reduces control flow complexity (shrinking the search space) while still supporting basic branching behaviors like piecewise logic through simple if-else structures.

 - **Accumulator Architecture** - Programs use a single accumulator register for all intermediate computations.
 This simplifies the instruction set while still allowing for complex operations through sequences of simpler operations.